Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/builder-kit-salesforce.md

 1. Connect the 3V3 pin from the NodeMCU (a1) to the positive rail with a jump wire.
 1. Connect the GND pin from the NodeMCU (a2) to the negative rail with a jump wire.
 1. Connect the button to the other end of the breadboard so its leads straddle the center line and connect it to terminals e28, e30, f28, and f30.
-1. Connect the positive rail to the button using terminal a28 using a jump wire.
+1. Connect the positive rail to the button (a28) with a jump wire.
-1. Connect the negative rail to the button using terminal c30 using a resistor.
+1. Connect the negative rail to the button (c30) using a resistor.
 It doesn’t matter which way resistors are oriented.
 1. Connect the pin labeled "D1" on the NodeMCU (a14) to the button (j30) with a jump wire.
-In our code, "D1" is the equivalent of GPIO pin 5.
-1. Add the LED so the positive lead (the longer one) is in terminal c19 and the negative lead is in c20.
+1. Add the LED so the positive lead (the longer one) is in terminal e19 and the negative lead is in e20.
-1. Connect the positive lead of the LED to D2 on the NodeMCU (terminal a13) with a jump wire.
+1. Connect the positive lead of the LED (c19) to D2 on the NodeMCU (a13) with a jump wire.
-1. Connect the negative lead of the LED from terminal c20 to the negative rail with a resistor.
+1. Connect the negative lead of the LED (c20) to the negative rail with a resistor.

 Your device should look very similar to this: